preko11/COSC_352_SPRING_2026/corey_hawkins/project04/README.md

 How to Run

-1. Ensure the `java`, `kotlin`, and `golang` directories, along with `run.sh`, are in the same parent directory.
+1. Ensure the java, kotlin, and golang directories, along with "run.sh", are in the same parent directory.

-   The script defaults to using `numbers.txt` in the root directory.
+   The script defaults to using numbers.txt in the root directory.

-    You can also create your own file (e.g., `my_large_numbers.txt`) with integers, one per line.
+    You can also create your own file with integers, one per line.

-3. Make `run.sh` Executable:
+3. Make "run.sh" Executable:

     ```bash